ArtOfCode-/concaten/README.md

 ---

-**A note about versions**: My format is `major.milestone`, where each is the number for the most recently finished.
-For example, version `1.1` just completed the first task of milestone 2 of verison 1.
+**A note about versions**: My format is `major.milestone.submilestone`, where each is the number for the most recently finished.
+For example, version `1.1.1` just completed the first task of milestone 2 of verison 1.
 Note that, despite the superficial similarity, versions are not numbers: `1.10` comes after `1.9`.
+A "submilestone" is a piece that's big enough to warrant its own marker, but not big enough to warrant its own milestone.

 Major version `0` is pre-completion; some of the parts may be done, but not all of it.
 Major version `1` is the first completed version of